 While the Baltic States of Lithuania, Latvia, and Estonia on the eastern coast of the Baltic Sea are nice destinations any time of year, they are particularly lovely in autumn, especially during the early part of the season.
 Tourists and locals alike come to the Baltics in Northern Europe from September through November to experience beautiful vistas of the changing foliage, cool yet mild weather, and a variety of events across the region.

 Although you can expect fewer crowds in major cities like Tartu, Estonia, Jūrmala, Latvia, or Vilnius, Lithuania, residents return from their summer vacations in countryside villages to host seasonal events and outdoor markets, which is great for learning about the local culture and Jewish heritage of the Baltic states during your trip.

 The Baltics Weather in Fall

 Weather in the Baltics during the fall season can be unpredictable.
 While lingering warm, summery weather can last well into September, rainy, overcast, and windy weather can lower temperatures drastically throughout the season.
-Most of the region, though, experiences temperatures between the low 40s and 60s all autumn long.
+Most of the region, though, experiences temperatures between the 40 degrees Fahrenheit and the upper 60s all autumn long.
 The average high and low temperatures and expected rainfall days in popular cities in Latvia, Lithuania, and Estonia each autumn are as follows:

 - Riga, Latvia: 59 F (15 C) high in September, 34 F (1 C) low in November, with an average of 14 days per month of rainfall